f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/01-Overview.md

 - `Nameservice.Router` - Defines the transaction router for the module.
 - `Namervice` Defines the module itself and re-exports any types or utils necessary for using this module as a dependency.

-The reason why we suggest this is that each of these haskell modules is buiding up one of the core components of our defition of a module, and it provides a nice logical split between these pieces.
+The reason why we suggest this is that each of these haskell modules is buiding up one of the core components of our definition of a module, and it provides a nice logical split between these pieces.